 Perhaps that interest is because it is one of the first 2GB RAM phones with Android Go Edition.
 In case you missed the news, recently, Google made it mandatory that 2GB RAM phones run Android Go.
-In case, you did not know, Android Go Edition is a leand and trim version of Android that is optimised to run more smoothly on low-end hardware.
+In case, you did not know, Android Go Edition is a lean and trim version of Android that is optimized to run more smoothly on low-end hardware.

 Before this time, usually, only 1GB RAM phones ran Android Go Edition.
 They did run smoother than they would have if using full Android.
 But they barely did.
 If you have used a better equipped smartphone and picked up those 1GB RAM Android Go Edition phones, you would quickly feel some mild pain at using them.

-I hgave used g;lagship and upper mid-range smartphones most of my adult life, so you must understand how smooth the POP 4 runs for me to say that this is a smartphone that I can actually use as a daily driver.
-I’d be pissed by the cameras, because I love great cameras, but I can live with the performance.
+I have used flagship and upper mid-range smartphones most of my adult life, so you must understand how smooth the POP 4 runs for me to say that this is a smartphone that I can actually use as a daily driver.
+I’d be pissed by the cameras, though, because I love great cameras.
+But I can live with the performance.

 TECNO POP 4 review: Quick Specs

 - 8 MP rear camera

 - 3.5mm audio headset port.

 TECNO POP 4 review: Quick Pros And Cons